-The little boy asked for help, and she could see why.
-With her pulling, and him pushing, his boots still didn’t want to go on.
+The little boy asked for help and she could see why he needed it.
+With her pulling and him pushing, his boots still didn’t want to go on his feet.

-By the time the second boot was on, the teacher had worked up a sweat.
+By the time they managed to get the second boot on, the teacher had worked up a sweat.

 She almost whimpered in pain, when the little boy said, “Teacher, they’re on the wrong feet.”

 The teacher looked and sure enough, the boy’s boots were on the wrong feet, but finally between them they managed to get the boys boots off again.

 Well, it wasn’t any easier pulling the boots off, than it was putting them on.